mtuciru/ConnectKit-Database/README.md

 settings.DB_ECHO = False
 ```

-**!!
+> **!!
 Attention !!**
-After creating a default connection, changing the settings settings for it is ignored.
+After creating a default connection, changing the settings variables for it is ignored.

 To open a connection, the `Database` and `AsyncDatabase` context managers are used: